Fireblocks Integration

 2. Click Settings on Fireblocks.

-3. Enter your Fireblocks API key (integration ID generated from Fireblocks workspace).
+3. Enter your Fireblocks Customer Integration ID (integration ID generated from Fireblocks workspace).

-4. Click Generate Key Pair.
+5. Click Generate Key Pair.
 Sumsub will create a public or private key pair.
+You will need them to encrypt and decrypt PII data.

 • Public key is stored by Sumsub to encrypt PII.